Skip to main content

 • Instant feedback: Robust type system and IDE should allow faster feedback loop during development compared to SQL.

-• Query Performance: Semantic understanding of the metrics should allow more fine-grained performance optimization.
+• Query performance: Semantic understanding of the metrics should allow more fine-grained performance optimization.

 Documentation Structure